ryo-ma/github-profile-trophy/README.md

 https://github-profile-trophy.vercel.app/?username=ryo-ma&column=-1
 ```

-You can set `columns` to `-1` to adapt the width to the number of trophies, the
+You can set `column` to `-1` to adapt the width to the number of trophies, the
 parameter `row` will be ignored.

 ## Apply theme